Faiza5050/f8-text-based-adventure-game/README.md

 # f8-text-based-adventure-game
-This is a console-based Adventure game.
+This is a Console-based Adventure game.
+Created game by using TypeScript, Node.js and Inquirer.